redolution/gekkoboot/README.md

 ## Troubleshooting

 Enable debug mode by holding d-pad in the down direction.
 This will allow you to read the diagnostic messages as well as enable more verbose output.
 Look for warning messages about unrecognized configuration parameters, file read failures, etc.

+If multiple shortcut buttons are held, the highest in the table takes priority.

 When choosing a shortcut button, beware that some software checks for buttons held at boot to alter certain behaviors.